-CRM software aims to optimise Customer Relationship Management (CRM).
+CRM software is designed to optimize Customer Relationship Management (CRM).

-Customer relationship management in the strict sense refers to the tools and processes that an organisation uses to manage its customer relationships.
-But CRM can (and should) also be used to manage relationships with all of your company’s external stakeholders.
-A CRM can, for example, include :
+Customer relationship management in the strict sense refers to the tools and processes that an organization uses to manage its customer relationships.
+But CRM can (and should) also be used to manage relationships with all of your company’s external contacts.
+For example, in a CRM you can find: